honwhy/fgc/README.md

 # fgc

-demo project to generate fgc
+demo project to generate fgc and other things

 ```shell
 -Xms2m